seekwhencer/ffmpeg-rekorder/README.md

 #### Duplicate
 - from `.env.example` to `.env`
+- from `dnsmasq/example.conf` to `dnsmasq/dnsmasq.conf`
 - from `app/config/example.conf` to `app/config/default.conf`
 - from `app/config/streams/example.conf` to `app/config/streams/mycam1.conf`

 #### Edit

-- your `.env` file and your camera configs in `app/config/streams/`
+- all duplicated files with your own settings
+- to create multiple stream configs, create `mycam1.conf`, `mycam2.conf`, `...` in `app/config/streams/`

 #### Run